 There’s no hyperbole at Dutch’s Legendary Hamburgers.
 Your choice of one of a dozen burgers comes on a soft, slightly sweet fresh bakery roll.
 The avocado spread on the Texana burger is a nice, fresh touch.
 And although it’s not traditional (and it’s a little messy to eat), the Country Fried Dutch (a beer-battered beef patty swathed in tasty white gravy atop sourdough toast) is great for a cheat day.

-Fred's used to be the only restaurant over by what is now Crockett Row, and the place still stands out in a crowd.
+Fred's has a new location, but the burgers are the same old classics.
 I’m a fan of the Fred Melt: a classic patty melt with American cheese in between thick slabs of grilled Texas toast.
 If you’re feeling adventurous, the Serrano burger has peppers mixed into the meat, and comes topped with grilled onions, Oaxaca cheese and lime mayo.

 If you’re stomping around the Stockyards, Hookers Grill is one of your better dining values.
 Menu choices are pretty spare – single or double patty (or steak burger); fried or raw onions, and a few more exotic topping choices, like a fried egg, bacon, cheese or jalapeños.
 But that tiny patio stays crowded for a reason!